The Best Pineapple Upside Down Cake

 The Best Pineapple Upside-Down Cake — So soft, moist, and really is the best!!
 A cheery, happy cake that's sure to put a smile on anyone's face!
 This 100% from-scratch cake is an EASY reader favorite you're going to love!!

-I love this cake because it’s fast and easy to make, and it always turn out supremely moist, springy, and fluffy thanks to the buttermilk, sour cream, and oil.
+I love this easy scratch cake because it’s fast and easy to make, and it always turn out supremely moist, springy, and fluffy thanks to the buttermilk, sour cream, and oil.
 That trifecta of moisturizing and tenderizing ingredients makes it impossible to have a dry cake.

 Not to mention, the buttery, brown sugary pineapple juice that seeps down into the cake from the slices on top make the cake so soft, moist, and buttery that it just melts in your mouth.